AMyriadseviltwin/Obsidian/Death in Space/World Info/Glossary.md

 ---
 #### Equip/Equipped
-Refers to what items you're *currently holding in your hands* (a gun, a sandwich, a circuit board, etc.) or what you're *currently wearing on your body* (a jacket, a satchel, mag-boots, etc.).
+Refers to what items you're *currently wearing on your body* (a jacket, a satchel, mag-boots, etc.)

 ---
+#### Hold/Holding
+Refers to what items you're *currently holding in your hands* (a gun, a sandwich, a circuit board, etc.)

+---
 #### Holos
-Also called credits.
-Most commonly used currency.
+Also called credits, eddies, etc. Most commonly used currency.

 ---
 #### HP
 Health points.
+Signifies how much damage a thing can take before breaking or dying.

 ---
 #### Keelhauling